legumeinfo/brilliant_gallery/README.txt

         * Table background colour = Colour on the background of the table that holds the images.
         * Table cell padding = Cell padding (around each image) in pixels.
         * Overlay browser = Select the overlay image browser (must be installed, of course).
 Currently Lightbox V2 and Thickbox are supported.
    6. Using FTP, create your gallery directory, e.g. 2007_Tomas, in the main folder you have created above.
 Still using FTP, upload all images into that directory.
+(Make sure your file names do not contain characters forbidden in a file system, such as # or :)

 Use: